On the representation of measures over bounded lattices: Introduction

 In the case of a measure over a Boolean lattice, we can replace the definition by an equivalent one.
 A \emph{Boolean-measure} over a Boolean lattice $B$ is a function $\nu:B\rightarrow \mathbb{R}$ satisfying the inclusion-exclusion principle, that is, $\nu(0)=0$ and $\nu(x\vee y)+\nu(x\wedge y)=\nu(x)+\nu(y)$.
 The advantage of this definition is that we do not need to refer to the orthocomplementation and we can extend it to distributive lattices (which are not necessarily Boolean).
 A \emph{distributive-measure} over a distributive lattice $D$ is a function $\nu:D\rightarrow \mathbb{R}$ satisfying the inclusion-exclusion principle.
 Using the distributivity law on $D$, it follows the inclusion-exclusion principle for any number of elements,

-Notice that the definition of distributive-measure is compatible with the construction that embeds a distributive lattice into a Boolean lattice by adding formal complements, see \cite{MR1564003}.
-A function $\nu:X\rightarrow\mathbb{R}$ is a \emph{bounded-measure} if it satisfies the inclusion-exclusion principle for any finite number of elements.
-Notice that, when $X$ is Boolean, the definition of bounded-measure and Boolean-measure coincide.
-However, if $X$ is orthomodular, bounded-measures are different from orthomodular-measures.
-In fact, any orthomodular-measure can be obtained by pasting Boolean-measures, \cite[p.127]{MR0274355}.
+Notice that the definition of distributive-measure is compatible with the construction that embeds a distributive lattice into a Boolean lattice by adding formal complements (see \cite{MR1564003}).
+Given an arbitrary bounded lattice $X$, we call a function $\nu:X\rightarrow\mathbb{R}$ a \emph{bounded-measure}, if it satisfies the inclusion-exclusion principle for any finite number of elements.
+As it will be clear below, the notion of bounded measure turns out to be the same as that of distributive valuation (see for example, \cite{geis1}, page 465).
+Also, notice that, when $X$ is Boolean, the definitions of bounded-measure and Boolean-measure coincide.
+However, if, for example, $X$ is orthomodular, bounded-measures are different from orthomodular-measures.
+In fact, any orthomodular-measure can be obtained by pasting Boolean-measures \cite[p.127]{MR0274355}.
 Specifically, we assign the Boolean-measure $\rho|_{B}:B\rightarrow \mathbb{R}$ to a given orthomodular-measure $\rho:X\rightarrow\mathbb{R}$, where $B\subseteq X$ is a Boolean sublattice.
-Recall that any orthomodular lattice is the union of its maximal Boolean sublattices, \cite{MR0432504}.
-Finally, regarding measures over a $\sigma$-lattice, we can say that using this definition of bounded-measures and density arguments, it is possible to treat (and even characterize) $\sigma$-bounded-measures, see Remark \ref{sigma}.
-In this paper we concentrate in bounded measures and treat the case of orthomodular measures in a separate work (cf. \cite{PaperGeneralizedStates}).
+Recall that any orthomodular lattice is the union of its maximal Boolean sublattices \cite{MR0432504}.
+Finally, regarding measures over a $\sigma$-lattice, in a future paper we plan to apply the definition of bounded-measures and density arguments, to treat (and even characterize) $\sigma$-bounded-measures.
+In this paper we concentrate in bounded measures (see \cite{PaperGeneralizedStates} for the case of orthomodular measures).
 It is important to mention that bounded measures are of interest in many branches of mathematics.
-Remarkably enough, they appear as dimension functions in the problem of classification of factor von Neumann algebras (see Remark \ref{rem:DimensionFunctions} below).
+Remarkably enough, they appear as dimension functions in the problem of classification of factor von Neumann algebras (see Remark \ref{rem:DimensionFunctions} in Section \ref{s:Examples}).